 - Kidney issues among others

-If you are suffering from bad breath, do not shy away from help as this is a treatable condition.
+If you suffer from bad breath, do not shy away from help, as this is a treatable condition.
 To start with, review your oral hygiene.
 It is good to make specific lifestyle changes like brushing your teeth after meals.
 Brush your tongue as well, since most individuals forget about their tongues when they brush their teeth.
 Drinking lots of water is also advised.

 If the condition persists, seek medical attention.
-If our dentists suspect a severe condition that is causing bad breath, we will likely work alongside a doctor to find the main culprit for your disease.
-At Lovett Dental, we carry out various dental services, including:
+If our dentists suspect a severe condition causing bad breath, we will likely work alongside a doctor to find the main culprit for your disease.
+At Lovett Dental Pasadena, we carry out various dental services, including: